European Parliament to tackle bank union split fears

 "We have a big interest that countries outside have voting rights to stop a split between countries such as Poland and Germany," said Giegold, who will play a leading role in talks with European countries about the plan.
 "The same goes for Sweden."

 Legally the European Parliament will have no say in writing much of the legislation to underpin a banking union.
 But it has powers to amend other important financial regulations and is likely to exert its influence in changing the new regime.
-Wednesday's debate starts at 08:00 British time.
+Wednesday's debate starts at 0700 GMT.

 Banking union, which aims to restore confidence in an industry that has been battered by crisis, has three major steps: the ECB takes over monitoring euro zone banks - and others that sign up - from national regulators; a fund is created to close down and settle the debts of failed banks; and a comprehensive scheme to protect savers' deposits is established.